 Constantine and the Roman Empire exiled people.
 But try to find one scripture or historical example in which the Holy Roman Empire punished someone by merely exiling him.
 History shows that it killed the saints of God!
 That “holy” empire doesn’t exile people—it kills them!
 That is what it has done throughout its history.
 For centuries and throughout the Dark Ages, wherever the Holy Roman Empire had great control, it killed God’s people!

 God is emphasizing the profound evil of this work.
 He has to—because Satan has deceived the world into believing this beast is pious and holy, even though it is rather easy to prove otherwise.
 It looks so good and appears so righteous!
 Watch it operate—what a spectacle, what a show!
 The world loves it, even though this same beast killed 50 million people.
-Even though it has never repented of centuries of bloodshed in its past—and is quite capable of doing it again.
+Even though it has never repented of centuries of bloodshed in its past—and is quite capable of more bloodshed.

 This final resurrection of the Holy Roman Empire is going to kill exceedingly more than 50 million people overall!